usnistgov/BF/content/en/Info/BF Classes/_CDS/KMN.md

 	</tr>
 	<tr>
 			<td>Specification Defect Bug</td>
-	<td>An error in the rules (policy, algorithm, keying material) used by the operation, that when implemented becomes the bug causing the chain of weaknesses underlying a software security vulnerability.
-It must be fixed to resolve the vulnerability.</td>
+	<td>A specification (algorithm, protocol) of an operation an error or a rule (policy, keying material) used by the operation has an error, which when implemented becomes the bug causing the chain of weaknesses underlying a software security vulnerability.
+It must be fixed to fix the bug and to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Wrong Algorithm </td>